Eemeliri/emerald_stuff/README.md

 # About this branch
-This is a branch of the [**pokeemerald**](https://travis-ci.org/pret/pokeemerald) dissasembly that is meant to act as somewhat of a demake of ORAS, with as many of their mechanics as possible, but with Emerald's story.
+This is a branch of the [**pokeemerald**](https://github.com/pret/pokeemerald) dissasembly that is meant to act as somewhat of a demake of ORAS, with as many of their mechanics as possible, but with Emerald's story.
 It uses [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion) branch as a base.

-* pokeemerald.gba `sha1: 2f28add972daed1ff6eb59685de042252d7db10e`
+* pokeemerald.gba `sha1: b670b24fa030782345db1e15837a55eced650c3f`

 ### Updated/Qol Features
 * Built upon [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion)
+    - Fairy Type.
+    - Physical/Special/Status Category Split.
+    - New moves and abilities up to ORAS.
+    - Mega Evolution and Primal Reversion.
+    - Updates Hoenn's Regional Dex to match ORAS'.
+    - New evolution methods.
+    - Items from newer Generations and updated item effects for battle and field use.
 * [**Day Night System**](https://github.com/Sierraffinity/pokeemerald/tree/daynight) (Credit: Sierraffinity)
 * [**Following Pokemon**](https://github.com/aarant/pokeemerald), edited to have large followers and also have their own palette (Credit: aarant/merrp)
 * [**DexNav**](https://github.com/ghoulslash/pokeemerald/tree/dexnav) (Credit: ghoulslash)
 * [**ipatix's High Quality Audio Mixer**](https://github.com/pret/pokeemerald/wiki/Implementing-ipatix's-High-Quality-Audio-Mixer)
 * [**Decapitalisation**](https://github.com/AsparagusEduardo/pokeemerald/tree/Decapitalization) (Credit: Wyrserth and AsparagusEduardo)
 * The Pokemon World Tournament from BW2 can be found in the Battle Dome
-* Lati@s soaring, now has a dark sky at night (Credit: camthesaxman)
+* Lati@s soaring with the Eon Flute, you can now encounter Mirage Spots after defeating the Elite Four which change daily (Credit: camthesaxman)
 * Flying to Routes
 * [**Running indoors**](https://www.pokecommunity.com/showpost.php?p=9990848&postcount=14) (Credit: TheXaman)
 * [**Auto-run**](https://www.pokecommunity.com/showpost.php?p=10161076&postcount=72) (Credit: ghoulslash)